Become an RN in Florida: Requirements, Licensing, and Employment Outlook

 Other applicants obtain licensure by taking the NCLEX-RN.
 This process includes paying fees, taking a background check, and undergoing fingerprinting.
 Candidates who pass the exam receive a license within 7-10 days.

-Salary and Employment for Registered Nurses in Florida
+Salary and Employment Outlook for Nurses in Florida

-With 181,670 RNs in Florida, the state has the third highest employment level in the nation.
-Although nurse salaries in Florida vary by region and experience, RNs in the state make an annual mean wage of $67,610.
+With 207,910 RNs in Florida, the state has the third-highest employment level in the nation.
+Nursing salaries in Florida vary by region and experience.

-Florida’s metropolitan areas also rank in the top 10 cities with the highest employment levels.
-The cities of Miami, Fort Lauderdale, and West Palm beach are home to about 54,020 RNs, who enjoy a mean annual wage of $69,920.
-California RNs still earn the most, with those in San Jose, Sunnyvale, and Santa Clara making a mean annual salary of $140,740.
+In 2023, Florida’s metropolitan areas ranked in the top 10 cities with the highest employment levels.
+Miami, Fort Lauderdale, and West Palm Beach are home to approximately 56,660 RNs, who enjoy a mean annual wage of $87,710.

 Best Hospitals to Work at in Florida